 They have bought lands, houses, established businesses, etc. and have come to stay permanently.
 Some Chinese people even refer to Africa as the "China's Second Continent".
 Yes, they have come to lay generational "seeds" on the continent and have no intentions of ever going back even for generations to come.

 We often look at the Africa-China relationship from just one economic point of view which is not often very helpful.
 When exactly in time did the dragon learn to play with lambs?

 And to those of you who don't know the type of job these numerous Chinese construction firms do in Africa, Chinese projects don't often last long.
 A hospital in Luanda, the capital of Angola, was opened with great fanfare but cracks appeared in the walls within a few months and it soon closed.
 The Chinese-built road from Lusaka, Zambia's capital, to Chirundu, 130km (81 miles) to the south-east, was quickly swept away by rains.
+Just two weeks after an "inspection" by President Uhuru Kenyatta, a $12 million Chinese-built Sigiri bridge in Western Kenya collapsed before it was completed.
 I can go on and on.

-The Chinese people are building businesses all across the continent not purposely to provide jobs for Africans as some people think but to make money and more money.
+The Chinese people are building businesses all across the continent not purposely to provide jobs for Africans as some people think.
 Go to any Chinese-owned business (except maybe the mining sector where poor Africans do all the hard work) in Africa today and you will realize at least 90% of the employees in there are recent Chinese immigrants.
 The remaining 10% are the poor Africans who perform the hard labor for the worst pay ever.
-From the Chinese point of view, Africa is just another "made in China" product.
+From a Chinese point of view, Africa is just another "made in China" product.